Authentic Communication takes a whole truckload of bravery and courage to practice regularly.

 The best way to start doing this is to integrate a daily meditation practice into your life.
 Connect to the quiet voice within.
 The intuition, the internal guidance.

-Consistency to this self love practice will transform your ability to listen actively to others.
-Only when you listen will you become aware of your own projections on to others and assumptions you have made.
+Consistency to this self-love practice will transform your ability to listen actively to others.
+Only when you listen will you become aware of your own projections of others and the assumptions you have made.

 5. It’s not them it’s you!

 If you find yourself blaming someone for your feelings but have taken no effort to reach out and talk to them, to share your own feelings and listen to them and how they feel, you are projecting.